derek-dchu/awesome-note/search_&_recursion.md

 By doing BFS, we can easily find that there is only one path from "hit" to "dog".

 **Important Notes:**
-1. Constructing the graph is time consuming, because we may need to perform $$n^2$$ comparisons to find all edges.
-One trick to reduce number of comparisons is we put words into buckets first.
+Constructing the graph is time consuming, because we may need to perform $$n^2$$ comparisons to find all edges.
+One trick to reduce number of comparisons is we put words into buckets first, then we add edges between words within a bucket.

 For each word, we consider it fitting k buckets where k is the length of word.
 For example, "hit" fits "?it", "h?t", "hi?" buckets, "hot" fits "?ot", "h?t", "hi?".
+We have "hit" and "hot" both fit in bucket "h?t", then we know that they meet the criteria and add an edge between them.

+In this way, we limit comparison between related words, because in real problems (words in English dictionary), words have only one mismatching letter are much less than random pairs.